- The error cannot generate SSPI context can prevent the admin and users from accessing their server.

-- In the Properties section, select the following.
+- In the Properties section, select the following:

 - Click OK to apply the changes and exit.

-Try establishing a new connection and check if they cannot generate SSPI context error is resolved.
+Try establishing a new connection and check if they cannot generate the SSPI context error resolved.
 Make sure you restart the SQL Services that are associated with the current account to apply the changes.

 Changing the Active Directory permission is a safe option than changing the SQL server user.
 However, before you proceed to change the permission, make sure the problem is triggered due to permission issues.

-Log in to the server where your SQL instance is running and then check the error logs to check if the error is triggered due to permission problems.
+Log in to the server where your SQL instance is running, and then check the error logs to check if the error is triggered due to permission problems.

-The error cannot generate SSPI context can occur due to permission as well as expired credentials issues.
+The error that cannot generate SSPI context can occur due to permission as well as expired credentials issues.
 Changing the password and permission should help you fix the error and log back into your SQL server.

 If you are facing other issues like Microsoft SQL Server error 18456, check our detailed guide to fix it.